 However, research has since shown that eggs do not increase the risk of heart disease.

-Its role includes supporting the production of new cells and hormones to the formation of fat-dissolving bile acids and helping with the absorption of vitamins.
+Cholesterol is a fatty substance that has a range of essential functions in the body.
+Its roles range from supporting the production of new cells and hormones to forming fat-dissolving bile acids and helping with the absorption of vitamins.

 The majority of cholesterol production takes place in the liver.
-The main influencing factor for this is not how much cholesterol someone consumes, but other factors, such as the amount of saturated fat in the diet.
+The main influencing factor for this is not how much cholesterol someone consumes but other factors, such as the amount of saturated fat in the diet.

-Good and bad cholesterol levels
+‘Good’ and ‘bad’ cholesterol levels

 HDL is responsible for collecting cholesterol that is no longer needed, and LDL transports cholesterol to areas where it is needed.

-A greater understanding of how cholesterol works in the body means that it is now unclear whether high levels of cholesterol are always unhealthy.
+An improved understanding of how cholesterol works in the body means that it is now unclear whether high levels of cholesterol are always unhealthy.